Avoidance, Sobriety and Reality: The Psychology of Addiction

-Despite their limitations, preconceptions, and borderline exploitation, the various recent television reality shows about addiction do shine a bright and dramatic light on two dark, secretive, debilitating and very destructive mental disorders: Substance Abuse and Substance Dependence.
-Like many, but especially as a clinical and forensic psychologist with almost thirty-five years of dealing with such tragic tales, I still find it simultaneously fascinating and painful to watch shows like Intervention and Celebrity Rehab with "Dr. Drew" Pinsky.
-I suspect I am not unlike other ambivalent viewers who stop channel-surfing long enough to gawk at the emotional equivalent of a human car wreck.
-Despite being disturbed, horrified and racked with voyeuristic guilt, we just can't quit watching.
-Still, part of what makes such programming so compelling is our compassion for the suffering souls we see struggling literally for their lives.
+Despite their limitations, preconceptions, and borderline exploitation, recent reality television shows about addiction do shine a bright and dramatic light on two dark, secretive, debilitating, and very destructive mental disorders: substance abuse and substance dependence.
+Like many, but especially as a clinical and forensic psychologist with almost 35 years of dealing with such tragic tales, I still find it simultaneously fascinating and painful to watch shows like Intervention and Celebrity Rehab with "Dr. Drew" Pinsky.
+I suspect I am not unlike other ambivalent viewers, who stop channel surfing long enough to gawk at the emotional equivalent of a human car wreck.
+Despite being disturbed, horrified, and racked with voyeuristic guilt, we just can't quit watching.
+Still, part of what makes such programming so compelling is our compassion for the suffering souls we see literally struggling for their lives.
 And our conscious or unconscious identification with their struggle.
-In some ways, addiction is an extreme example of an existential challenge we all wrestle with every day: accepting reality as it is.
-One obvious dynamic of addictive behavior (be it alcohol, licit or illicit drugs, sex, food, internet or television) that I hope viewers are made more aware of by such so-called reality programs is the powerful connection between addiction and the compulsive desire to alter, avoid, deny and escape reality.
-In this sense, these "reality" shows are, at their best, indeed about learning to confront rather than retreat from reality.
+In some ways, addiction is an extreme example of an existential challenge that we all wrestle with every day: accepting reality as it is.
+One obvious dynamic of addictive behavior (be it alcohol, licit or illicit drugs, sex, food, internet, or television) that I hope viewers are made more aware of by such so-called reality programs is the powerful connection between addiction and the compulsive desire to alter, avoid, deny, and escape reality.
+In this sense, these "reality" shows are, at their best, indeed about learning to confront, rather than retreat from, reality.

 So many addicts (likely including some of Dr. Pinsky's patients) suffer from undiagnosed major mental disorders and serious personality disorders.
-Their chronic substance abuse and addictive behavior is symptomatic of these masked mental health issues--while at the same time, obviously contributing to and exacerbating them.
+Their chronic substance abuse and addictive behavior is symptomatic of these masked mental health issues — while at the same time obviously contributing to and exacerbating them.
 The majority of such patients belong in and could probably benefit from what is called a "dual diagnosis" program, which is specially designed to address both their serious mental health issues and the co-occurring substance abuse or dependence simultaneously.
-To his credit, Dr. Pinsky seems to acknowledge this fact, often focusing in his televised sessions with patients on any history of trauma, especially physical, emotional and sexual abuse during childhood.
-And he occasionally brings in psychiatrists, psychologists and other mental health professionals to work with his patients.
+To his credit, Dr. Pinsky seems to acknowledge this fact, often focusing in his televised sessions with patients on any history of trauma, especially physical, emotional, and sexual abuse during childhood.
+And he occasionally brings in psychiatrists, psychologists, and other mental health professionals to work with his patients.
 While it is clinically true in general that, in most cases, the severe substance abuse itself must first be addressed, detoxification completed, and sobriety established before meaningful psychotherapy for such childhood or other trauma can proceed in earnest, the reality is that without the proper therapeutic structure and support, this simply won't happen.
-The patient, as soon as he or she starts feeling stressed, sad, lonely, angry or anxious, will simply return to the only way they know to cope and comfort themselves: by doing drugs or engaging in compulsive, self-destructive, "acting-out" behavior designed to avoid becoming more conscious of reality.
+As soon as the patient starts feeling stressed, sad, lonely, angry, or anxious, they will simply return to the only way they know to cope and comfort themselves: by doing drugs or engaging in compulsive, self-destructive "acting-out" behavior designed to avoid becoming more conscious of reality.
 Unconsciousness is the primary culprit in addiction.
 This is why intensive, ongoing, real psychotherapy needs to be an integral part of any effective treatment process for addiction.

 The antidote to addiction is learning to tolerate reality.
 Little by little.
 That is what sobriety really is.
 This is what the recovering addict needs the most assistance with: soberly dealing with inner and outer reality.
 And part of existential reality involves personal responsibility.
 We are responsible for consciously facing and dealing with our inner demons as constructively as possible.
 And we are responsible for dealing maturely with the outer world.
-It is clear that, especially for so-called celebrities sheltered from reality by fame and money, sobriety ( be it from alcohol or other substance abuse or compulsive sexual behavior) demands accepting the same reality we all deal with every day: being responsible for ourselves; making choices that are in our own best interest; tolerating tedium, frustration, anxiety and life's inevitable physical and emotional suffering.
+It is clear that, especially for so-called celebrities sheltered from reality by fame and money, sobriety (be it from alcohol or other substance abuse or compulsive sexual behavior) demands accepting the same reality we all deal with every day: being responsible for ourselves; making choices that are in our own best interest; and tolerating tedium, frustration, anxiety, and life's inevitable physical and emotional suffering.
 Addiction is the habitual avoidance of reality.
 What the addict needs to discover is that reality is bigger than we are.
 A devastating blow to one's narcissistic grandiosity, to be sure.
-But the beginning of healing wisdom and willingness to accept and embrace reality-including both its negative and positive aspects--on its own terms.
+But the beginning of healing wisdom and a willingness to accept and embrace reality — including both its negative and positive aspects — on its own terms.